Reference answer · 2026-05-07

 Why cross-language byte-equivalence matters

-The four reference implementations — Python, JavaScript, Go, Rust — produce identical hashes for all 12 conformance vectors.
+The four reference implementations — Python, JavaScript, Go, Rust — produce identical hashes for all 21 conformance vectors (13 v0.1 stable + 8 v0.2 RFC).
 That parity is not cosmetic.
 It means external auditors can verify a hash with whatever toolchain they trust without having to trust a specific language runtime or library version.
 The spec is portable enough that two parties with different infrastructures can independently confirm a commitment.

 Quick facts